microsoft/StemGNN/README.md

 pip install -r requirements.txt
 ```

+Venv is recommended.
+Verified for pip==20.2b1 and setuptools==47.1.1.

 <!-- > 📋Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc... -->

 ## Training and Evaluation